ashish-augustine/react-tree-component/README.md

 # Drag & Drop Tree Component

-This react tree provides advanced drag-and-drop capabilities smoothly, enables toggling of different directories (nodes) & their sub-directories.
+This is a tree component built using React which provides advanced drag-and-drop capabilities, enabling toggling of different directories (nodes) & their sub-directories(sub nodes).
 React Arborist Library is used here.
 This tree component can easily handle millions of data.